Motion seeks bond for jailed rapper Young Thug, reports say

-ATLANTA (AP) — Attorneys for Young Thug, who was arrested this week under an indictment accusing him of co-founding a violent street gang, filed an emergency motion Friday seeking bond for the Atlanta rapper, calling his confinement “inhumane.”
+ATLANTA (AP) — Attorneys for Young Thug, who was arrested this week under an indictment accusing him of co-founding a violent street gang, filed an emergency motion Friday seeking bond for the Atlanta rapper, calling his jail conditions “inhumane.”

 The performer, whose real name is Jeffery Lamar Williams, was arrested Monday at his Atlanta home.
 He’s one of 28 people indicted in Georgia’s Fulton County on racketeering charges.
 Prosecutors say the gang committed multiple murders and shootings over roughly a decade.